fletchjp/MERG-Arduino-Software/CBUSCodes/Readme.md

 I have some codes I have been using for some time.

+I have copied some CANDUE codes from the due_cbus branch to have them available here for comparison.

 ## RP2040

 I am working on several different ways of connecting a Raspberry Pi Pico to CBUS.